Review – URTH Square Filter Holder

 Urth, as usual, was kind enough to send us the 100mm Square Filter Holder for this review.
 Although we received the filter free of charge, this post is an unbiased review.
 Please read our disclaimer at the bottom of this post.

 What is a Square Filter Holder?

-In a nutshell, a Square Filter Holder is a product that is designed to be attached to the front of a lens by the way of an adapter ring to mount a Square Filter (although technically speaking the only real square filters are the ND Filters).
-Filter Holders can usually hold at least two square filters and a C-PL filter at the same time.
+In a nutshell, a Square Filter Holder is a product that is designed to be attached to the front of a lens by way of an adapter ring to mount a Square Filter (although technically speaking the only real square filter is the ND Filters).
+Generally speaking, Filter Holders can usually hold up to three square filters and a C-PL filter at the same time.
 Due to their design, they rarely cause vignetting in an image even when three filters are combined.
-A standard 100mm Square Filter Holder that holds 100x100mm and 100x150mm filters will be suitable for most lenses, however, some ultra-wide-angle lenses will require a customised Square Filter Holder to accommodate the extreme angle of view and will require larger filters.
+A standard 100mm Square Filter Holder that holds 100x100mm and 100x150mm filters will be suitable for most lenses, however, some extreme ultra-wide-angle lenses will require a customised Square Filter Holder to accommodate the extreme angle of view and will require larger filters.
 Most Square Filter Holders will also allow you to insert a C-PL (Circular Polarizer) Filter and rotate independently from the Square Filters.
-For smaller mirrorless systems you may also want to consider a 75mm Square Filter Holder that can accommodate the same amount of filters but the filters are smaller and cheaper.
+For smaller mirrorless systems that use lenses smaller than 67mm, you may also want to consider a 75mm Square Filter Holder that can accommodate the same amount of filters but the filters are smaller and cheaper.

 Above: The URTH 100mm Square Filter Holder